devdavidkarlsson/Angular-Express-Browserify-Jade-Blog/bower_components/angular-scroll/README.md

 ```

 ### `du-scrollspy`
-Observes wether the target element is at the top of the viewport (or container) and adds an `active` class if so.
+Observes whether the target element is at the top of the viewport (or container) and adds an `active` class if so.
 Takes optional `offset` and `duration` attributes which is passed on to `.scrollTo`,

 ```html
 <a href="#anchor" du-scrollspy>Am i active?</a>